-Few things in life are more arduous than running out of printer ink, re-stocking batteries or refilling your supply of washing powder, but this is a struggle Amazon understands.
+Few things in life are more arduous than running out of printer ink, re-stocking batteries or refilling your supply of washing powder.
+And, thankfully, this is a reality Amazon understands.

 Launched back in 2016, its Dash Replenishment service is the retail giant‚Äôs way of working with companies making smart devices and automating the replacement process.
 Since these devices are fitted with sensors to detect when certain elements require changing, Dash-enabled devices are able to re-order from Amazon without any input from the owner.

 Read this: Best smart devices for your kitchen

-To be clear, we‚Äôre not talking Amazon Dash buttons here - y'know, the devices that you could stick to your worktop or wall for easy re-ordering, but still require you to tap.
-This is a step further, and more devices are slowly incorporating the smart re-ordering tech.
+To be clear, we‚Äôre not talking the recently retired Amazon Dash buttons here - y'know, the devices that you could stick to your worktop or wall for easy re-ordering.
+No, this is a step further, and more devices are slowly incorporating the smart re-ordering tech.
 But which are the best Amazon Dash-enabled devices you can buy right now?
 Let‚Äôs explore below.